mbiparva/mitorch/README.md

 # miTorch: Medical Imaging in PyTorch
 By Mahdi Biparva (PhD in Computer Science)

 This package implements deep learning modules for medical imaging application in PyTorch.
+It contains different modules in the data-pipeline such as the data-loaders, data-containers, transformations etc. In the model-pipeline, there are several segmentation neural networks, training logics, loss function, metrics etc.

 ### License